BZCoding/SkelEktron/README.md

 Although theoretically you can cross-build all platform versions of your app on a single operating system, I've found that building each release on the target OS, using VMs obviously, works best for me.

-I use both node v4 or v5 (v0.12 should be enough, but just in case...).
+I use both node v4, v5 and v6.5.

 For Windows builds I use an official [Windows 10 development VM][win10dev] from Microsoft.
 You just need to install Python, Node and Git.